US STOCKS-Wall St pauses after recent surge, Walgreens slides on profit warning

 * Airline stocks take off on Delta’s upbeat forecast

-The Dow Jones Industrial Average was dragged down by a 12.2% slump in Walgreens Boots Alliance Inc after the company cut its 2019 profit growth forecast and reported a quarterly profit that missed analysts’ estimates.
+Walgreens shares slumped 12.6% after the drugstore chain cut its 2019 profit growth forecast and reported a quarterly profit that missed analyst estimates.

-The S&P consumer staples index was down 0.7%, leading declines among nine of the 11 major S&P sectors that were down.
-Rival CVS Health Corp fell 3%, while shares of several drug wholesalers also took a hit.
+The S&P 500 consumer staples index, which includes Walgreens, dropped 0.7%.
+Shares of rival drugstore company CVS Health Corp fell 3.8%.
+Shares of drug wholesalers AmerisourceBergen Corp, Cardinal Health Inc and McKesson Corp also slid.

+Walgreens shares weighed heavily on all three of Wall Street’s major indexes, while CVS and the drug wholesalers were among the biggest drags on the S&P 500.

+The Nasdaq moved higher, however, as shares of Facebook Inc jumped 3.3%.

-Data showed new orders for key U.S.-made capital goods slipped in February and shipments were flat.
+Data showing that new orders for key U.S.-made capital goods slipped in February and that shipments were flat did little to lift tepid investor sentiment.

 Orders for non-defense capital goods excluding aircraft, or core capital goods orders, a closely watched proxy for business spending plans, fell 0.1%.
 Economists polled by Reuters had forecast it to remain unchanged.